 Budget and Goals

 The first consideration to make before purchasing an elliptical trainer is your budget.
 How much are you willing to spend?
-You want to also research the features of the tiers of trainers (basic, standard or elite), so you know what price range to target.
+You want to also research the features of the tiers of trainers (basic, standard / home-use or elite), so you know what price range to target.
 For example, if you are looking for a compact elliptical for personal daily use and you are not interested in bells and whistles or advanced customizable features, consider looking for basic trainers starting at around $500 that still offer a durable frame but with basic features.
-On the other hand, if you are looking to reach advanced fitness goals and you are interested in heart rate monitoring programs and a more advanced console, you may want to look into standard or elite models, usually starting at $1,500 and going significantly higher.
+On the other hand, if you are looking to reach advanced fitness goals and you are interested in heart rate monitoring programs and a more advanced console, you may want to look into standard or high-end models, usually starting at $1,500 and going significantly higher.
 The bottom line is that you do not want to pay for more if you want less, so know your goals and stay within your price range based on your needs to achieve those goals.

 Space and Design